tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 2. Follow the instructions within the notebook to complete the task.
 When finished, your deployed model has now both [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) integration and data collection activated.

+3. Note that if there are errors when you make calls against the deployed web service after your enable app insights (last cell in the `Model Telemetry` notebook).
+Please wait for 5 minutes and rerun the cell to make few calls against the deployed web service.

 ### Task 2: Check Application Insights telemetry

 1. Navigate to the Azure Portal and locate the resource group you created for this lab (the one where the Azure Machine Learning service workspace was created in).